juxor/afaq/markdown/secI5.md

 each section to deal with common problems and to implement the general plan .
 . ._

-> _ "The people immediately benefited from the projects of the health syndicate.
+> _"The people immediately benefited from the projects of the health syndicate.
 The syndicate managed all hospitals and clinics.
-Six hospitals were opened in Barcelona . . .
+Six hospitals were opened in Barcelona. . .
 Eight new sanatoriums were installed in converted luxurious homes ideally situated amidst mountains and pine forests.
 It was no easy task to convert these homes into efficient hospitals with all new facilities."_ [**The Anarchist Collectives**, Sam Dolgoff (ed.), pp. 99-100]

 People were no longer required to pay for medical services.
 Each collective, if it could afford it, would pay a contribution to its health centre.
 Building and facilities were improved and modern equipment introduced.
 Like other self- managed industries, the health service was run at all levels by general assemblies of workers who elected delegates and hospital administration.

 We can expect a similar process to occur in the future anarchist society.
 It would be based on self-management, of course, with close links to the local commune and federations of communes.
 Each hospital or health centre would be autonomous but linked in a federation with the others, allowing resources to